 1) Hoof Wall Distortion

-However, any changes in the hoof wall – such as toes that grow long quickly or toes that have a dished or flared appearance – could signify that your horse has subclinical laminitis.
+Changes in the hoof wall, such as toes that grow long quickly or toes that have a dished or flared appearance, could signify that your horse has subclinical laminitis.

 2) Hoof Rings

 Hoof rings caused by laminitis appear slightly different from hoof rings caused by other factors.
-Instead of being evenly spaced around the hoof wall, laminitis rings stand slightly upward because of an uneven growth rate of the heels and toes.
+Instead of being evenly spaced around the hoof wall, rings due to laminitis or rotation are closer together at the toe than the heel.

 If your horse shows signs of hoof rings, it may signify a window of opportunity for therapeutic intervention before the condition worsens.